Giancarlo Italiano: Wellington Phoenix

-Whilst assistant to Ufuk Talay, Italiano made his debut as caretaker manager for the Phoenix during the COVID-19 disrupted 2021-22 A-League Men season when Talay caught the virus.
+Whilst assistant to Talay, Italiano made his debut as caretaker manager for the Phoenix during the COVID-19 disrupted 2021-22 A-League Men season when Talay caught the virus.
 Italiano took the reins for two matches against Perth Glory and Brisbane Roar, with Wellington winning both matches.

-In 2023 after Ufuk Talay announced he would vacate the position of manager at season's end, Italiano was announced to be Talay's successor, signing a 2-year contract extension He became the club's sixth manager since the team's inception in 2007, and the first A-League Men's manager not to have had a professional playing career prior to taking up management.
+In 2023 after Talay announced he would vacate the position of manager at season's end, Italiano was announced to be Talay's successor, signing a 2-year contract extension He became the club's sixth manager since the team's inception in 2007, and the first A-League Men's manager not to have had a professional playing career prior to taking up management.